 Reference articles

 Read one or more of the six encyclopedia-style articles, which range in length from 7,500 to 20,000 words.
-Each of these articles (under the [Reference](/reference.html) tab) includes a bibliography.
-Readers lacking background in fossil fuel history should begin with the two shortest articles: [“Pennsylvania Coal and Philadelphia”](/reference.html#penna-coal) and [“Petroleum Industry and Greater Philadelphia.”](/reference.html#petro-industry) Others may prefer to go straight to the longest article: “South Philadelphia Refinery Complex.”
+Each of these articles (under the Reference tab) includes a bibliography.
+Readers lacking background in fossil fuel history may want to peruse the two shortest articles: “Pennsylvania Coal and Philadelphia” and “Petroleum Industry and Greater Philadelphia.”
+Others may prefer to go straight to the longest article: “South Philadelphia Refinery Complex.”
 All the reference works can be downloaded.

 Historic images

-Browse ~200 downloadable images, grouped into five collection types: 1) architectural views and plans, 2) river- and street-level views, 3) oblique aerial photography, 4) newspaper headlines, and 5) news photography.
-You can also search for images using geographic or descriptive keywords that you encounter in the reference works.
+Visual learners may choose to begin by browsing 200+ downloadable images, grouped into five collection types: 1) architectural, 2) low-angle views, 3) aerial photography, 4) newspaper headlines, and 5) news photography.
+All of them are tagged under the genre “image.”
+You can search for specific images using geographic or descriptive keywords that you encounter in the reference works.
 For example: ARCO, Atlantic Refining, bridge, DuPont, Center City, explosion, expressway, fire, firefighters, Gibson Point, Girard Point, Grays Ferry, Gulf, incinerator, north yard, Passyunk Avenue, PGW, pollution, Quartermaster Depot, Point Breeze, Schuylkill River, storage tank, tanker ship, Tasker Homes, Yankee Point, and so on.

 Explore collections